tdiprima/threejs-playground/docs/display-WSIs.md

 ## Delaying rendering after the user stops scrolling

-<span style="color:#0000dd;">OpenSeadragon will hesitate rendering a whole slide image until the user has stopped scrolling.
+<span style="color:blue;font-size:larger;">OpenSeadragon will hesitate rendering a whole slide image until the user has stopped scrolling.
 Is there a way to mimic such hesitation in three.js?</span>

 Yes, it is possible to mimic the hesitation behavior of OpenSeadragon in three.js.